jsconf/wwwtf.berlin/about/index.md

 need to follow the respective links on the event to register/find out more.

 ###HoWWW can I contribute?
-This site is create with love by members of the Berlin web technologies community.
+This site is created with love by members of the Berlin web technologies community.
 If you want to contribute, fork the repo linked in the footer of the page.
 We welcome pull requests, and improvements :)